-The plant contains more than 500 chemicals which includes more than 100 compounds called cannabinoids.
+The plant contains more than 500 chemicals, which includes more than 100 compounds called cannabinoids.
 Three types of cannabinoids that people typically use are recreational, medicinal and synthetic cannabinoids.
-There are two main cannabinoids that are of interest and are of abundance in Cannabis Sativa plants: delta-9-tetrahydrocannabinol (THC) and cannabinol (CBD).
+There are two main cannabinoids that are of interest and are in abundance in Cannabis Sativa plants: delta-9-tetrahydrocannabinol (THC) and cannabinol (CBD).

 CBD is the second most abundant Cannabinoid found in the Cannabis plant.
 CBD does exhibit psychoactive effects, but unlike THC, CBD is not intoxicating.
 The effects are often described as calming, Additionally, it has the potential to treat chronic pain, seizures, and anxiety.

 THC is by far the most researched and debated of the cannabinoids.
 The debate stems from the fact that THC is the main reason marijuana gets people “high.”

 Medicinal cannabinoids including pharmaceutical Cannabis products are approved by the Therapeutic Goods Administration (TGA) include nabiximols (Sativex®) and synthetic cannabinoids such as Dronabinol®.

 Our bodies naturally produce some cannabinoids through the endocannabinoid system.
 They function similarly to neurotransmitters by sending messages throughout the nervous system.